 Vibe: Tiny hidden spot near NoDa’s Heist Brewing with a walk-up window and outdoor table for eating.

-What to order: Burger ($3.50) “All The Way” with mustard, onions and homemade chili.
+What to order: Burger “All The Way” with mustard, onions, and homemade chili.

-Backup order: Cowboy Burger — sharp cheddar, bacon and homemade BBQ sauce with fries.
+Backup order: Cowboy Burger — sharp cheddar, bacon, and homemade barbecue sauce with fries.